AL-MARID/Lorph/README.md

     *   Discovers and deduplicates candidate URLs across multiple search rounds before selecting a smaller subset for deeper scraping.
     *   Deeply scrapes prioritized URLs using proxy fallbacks when needed, extracting core text, OpenGraph images, and embedded videos via Cheerio.
     *   Analyzes the newly gathered context to generate another 15-20 highly targeted queries for the next iteration to fill knowledge gaps.
-3. **Source Tracking & Deduplication**: Across the 3 iterations, the engine continuously accumulates and deduplicates discovered sources.
+3. **Source Tracking & Deduplication**: Across the 3 iterations, the engine continuously tracks, filters, and deduplicates discovered sources.
 4.  **Synthesis & Citation**: The most relevant extracted context is sent to the LLM to synthesize a comprehensive, expert-level final response, complete with strict inline citations and embedded rich media.

 > [!NOTE]